ramochoargv/final/models.md

 ### 0) Logistic Regression

-We tried this model three different ways, with our orginal design matrix, with a standarized design matrix, and with a biased data set to try to offset the rare-success problem, but it never improved.
+We tried this model three different ways, with our original design matrix, with a standardized design matrix, and with a biased data set to try to offset the rare-success problem, but it never improved.

 ```python
 kfold = KFold(5, random_state=42, shuffle=True)